ISISComputingGroup/ibex_developers_manual/Calibration-Files.md

 Items **NOT** within the repository

-1. `motion set points` - calibration for motion set points e.g. sample changers.
-These probably do not belong in the repository (after debate) because they will be changed on an instrument but if this is pushed to another instrument the offsets do not make any sense.
+1. `motion set points` - calibration for motion set points, e.g. sample changers.
+These probably do not belong in the repository (after the debate) because they will be changed on an instrument, but if this is pushed to another instrument, the offsets do not make any sense.
 Some motion set points might be applicable we shall wait and see.

 ## Updating Calibration File on Instruments

-If the common calibration file change and they need updating on all instruments then you can run the [calibration update script which can be found in ibex utils](https://github.com/ISISComputingGroup/ibex_utils/blob/master/installation_and_upgrade/calibration_files_updater.py)
+If the common calibration file change and they need updating on all instruments, then you can run the [calibration update script which can be found in ibex utils](https://github.com/ISISComputingGroup/ibex_utils/blob/master/installation_and_upgrade/calibration_files_updater.py)

 ## Calibration file format

-1. First lines starts with `# ISIS calibration`
+1. First lines start's with `# ISIS calibration`.
 1. Header block which is a JSON dictionary with `#` before each line.
 Dictionary entries are:
-    - `sensor_type`: string of the sensor type
+    - `sensor_type`: a string of the sensor type
-    - `format_version`: string of the format number, can be float.
+    - `format_version`: a string of the format number, can be a float.
 For this version must be 1.
-    - `conversion_date`: date for conversion as string in `YYYY/MM/DD`
+    - `conversion_date`: date for conversion as a string in `YYYY/MM/DD`.
-    - `column1_name`: (String) name of the first column
+    - `column1_name`: (String) name of the first column.
     - `column1_units`: (String) units of the first column [should match epics units conventions](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/PV-Units-&-Standards#unit-standards)
     - `column2_name`: (String) name of the second column
     - `column2_units`: (String) name of the second column [should match epics units conventions](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/PV-Units-&-Standards#unit-standards)
 1. Tables of data in two columns separated by a comma
-    - First column is floats representing temperature
+    - The first column comprises floats representing temperature.
-    - Second column is floats representing reading from sensor
+    - The second column comprises floats representing reading from the sensor.

 ### Examples